greenelab/sophie/pre_model_unseen_template/README.md

 | DE_method| str: "limma" or "DESeq".
 Differential expression method to use.|

 Parameters for intermediate files created.
 Names of files need to be specified:
-*Note: These file paths need to be created for the user in order to be used.*
+*Note: Ensure these file paths exists.*

 | Name | Description |
 | :--- | :---------- |